wingachunga/phase-0-html-album-cover-lab/README.md

 ### Deliverables

-Write your code in `index.html`.
+Write3 your code in `index.html`.
 Your job is to make sure the text from `SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.

 You can see the images you'll be using in the 'images' folder, but you'll have